live-codes/livecodes/docs/docs/sdk/index.md

 The SoftWare Development Kit (SDK) provides an easy, yet powerful, interface to embed and communicate with LiveCodes playgrounds.

 The SDK is provided as a light-weight, zero-dependencies [npm package](#npm-package), that is also available from [CDNs](#cdn).
-It provides a large number of playground [configurations](../configuration/configuration-object.md) and [embed options](js-ts.md#embed-options).
-In addition, [SDK methods](js-ts.md#sdk-methods) allow programmatic communication and control of the playground during runtime.
+It can be used to create playgrounds with a wide variety of [configurations](../configuration/configuration-object.md) and [embed options](js-ts.md#embed-options).
+In addition, [SDK methods](js-ts.md#sdk-methods) allow programmatic communication and control of the playgrounds during runtime.

 The [JavaScript SDK](js-ts.md) is framework/library agnostic.
 However, wrapper components are also provided for popular libraries (currently [React](react.md) and [Vue](vue.md)).
 [TypeScript support](js-ts.md#typescript-types) provides type-safety and a great developer experience.